 Graduates will be equipped to work in the financial services, insurance, hospitality industry, health care, academic institutions, manufacturing and trade.

 Mature matriculation: Students who do not possess a first degree can matriculate under the mature matriculation requirements of UWI.
-However, these persons will be limited to 10% of the cohort that is 2 students if we have a cohort of 20.
+However, these persons will be limited to 10% of the cohort.
 These applicants must possess a minimum of 10 years work experience in the field of finance and professional qualification, such as, ACCA.
 The mature entry requirements of UWI require applicants to submit official documentation certifying the successful completion of a course of study in the programme for which they are seeking admission.

 Full Time - 12 months